parsasi/twitter-api-docs/docs/glossary.md

 ## OAuth

-**OAuth** is an standard for for authentication.
+**OAuth** is an standard for authentication.
 OAuth standard allows developers to provide user authentication, through API's.
 It has many different workflows.
 The OAuth provider will indicate the workflow that the developers will use.

 **3-legged OAuth** is done by making several requests to the provider's endpoints.
 The requests are done sequentially to get a request token a OAuth Access Token and a User Access Token.